 By receiving Yeshua we can look forward to the fulfillment of Tabernacles – dwelling with Messiah during the millennial reign and beyond.
 The Greek word for “tabernacle” is skene, meaning tent.
 We find that imagery in John 1:14 – “The Word was made flesh and dwelt (camped) among us.”
-A campsite seems friendly, personal and intimate.
+A campsite is friendly, personal and intimate.
 Perhaps that is why the LORD had Israelites build sukkahs – small, temporary shelters – during their exodus from Egypt.
 He wanted to draw them close to Himself.